 17. Track your time.
 Afraid you might be wasting too much time on a given vice?
 Track your time.
 It doesn't have to be a complex process.
 Just jot down how you're spending your time throughout the day on a notebook next to your computer.
 Do you keep to your schedule or do you diverge?
 Worth investigating to see if you're maximizing your time.

 18. Give yourself a cut off for how much time you will spend on social media (or video games or online shopping or TV or etc etc etc) each day.
 You know how you're prone to waste your precious time.
 Be a drill sergeant on yourself.
 You won't be mad at yourself for it.

 19. Do not disturb button on your iPhone.
 Find the button.
 Embrace it.
 Every text message and email doesn't have to be attended to at the moment that it is received.
 Be a good steward of your time, energy, attention and brain power.
 If you're easily distracted, employ the power of "do not disturb."

 20. Designated time off.
 In addition to taking a lunch break or exercise break mid-day, I encourage you to make sure you have long periods of time off each week.
 A Sabbath was invented for a reason!
 Give your time to rejuvenate, refresh and recalibrate.
 You'll be more effective the following week as a result.

 Well, there's my list of 20 things every solopreneur must have to be successful.
 It's not comprehensive though.
 What would YOU add to the list?

-Hilary is Principal of HSL Creative and she's passionate about helping solopreneurs maximize their online platforms through blogging and an intentional social media strategy.
+Hilary is passionate about helping people create work and lives that are wildly fulfilling.
 To learn how she may be able to help you, contact her here.